langaliya-hitarth/shopify-app-template-node-react-ts/.github/README.md

 # Shopify App Template for Node + React (Typescript)

-This is a template for building a [Shopify app](https://shopify.dev/docs/apps/getting-started) using Node and React in Typescript.
+This is a template is heavily inspired from [shopify-app-template-node](https://github.com/Shopify/shopify-app-template-node) and is used for building a [Shopify app](https://shopify.dev/docs/apps/getting-started) using Node and React in Typescript.
 It contains the basics for building a Shopify app.

 ## Benefits